 The School Council meets on the 3rd Tuesday of the month (8 times a year)

-Tam McLaughlin (President), Andrew Miller, Carolyn Baker, Paul Tantram (Ex Officio), Amandeep Buttar, Tim Price, Vince Raso, Kristy Sanbrook (Community Member), Waye Wynn Lee, Richard Fly, Dianne Keats, Peta McDonald
+Tam McLaughlin (President), Carolyn Baker, Liza Dessent, Bonnie Gardiner, Stephanie Muratovic, Tim Price, Vince Raso, Kristy Sanbrook, Jo Majdan, Dianne Keats, Peta McDonald

-School Council electionsare generally held in February each year. were be held in February 2020.
-The next elections will be held in February 2021.
+School Council electionsare generally held in February each year.
+The next elections will be held in February 2023.
 If you would like to know more about how you can nominate for School Council please enquire at the office.

 Current sub-committees of School Council are: